 The camera’s sensitivity to light is measured in ISO.
 Low ISO is around 100 or less, medium is around 200, high is over 400.
 If the ISO gets too high the image quality will get worse: it’ll be less sharp, with worse colours, and speckles of multicoloured ‘noise’.

 For good quality at high ISO, you need a camera with a big light-capturing sensor.
 So most DSLRs and mirrorless cameras will shoot acceptable video at high ISO settings (800, 1600 or even higher), but with compact cameras the quality quickly gets worse as you crank up the ISO.
+You’ll get the best quality filming at the camera’s base ISO (you can usually find this out with an online search).

 A wider aperture such as f/2 has less ‘depth of field’ than a smaller aperture such as f/5.6 (with the same lens).
 So a wide aperture will give you arty ‘shallow focus’ shots with blurred backgrounds, but you’ll need to be really careful about focusing.
 If the subject is moving around a lot it’s better to use a smaller aperture to keep more of the scene in focus.